FlatFilers/flatfile-plugins/plugins/record-hook/README.md

----
-title: Record Hook
-description: Provides a concise syntax for running custom logic on individual data records in Flatfile.
----

 # Flatfile Record Hook Plugin

 This plugin provides a concise syntax for running custom logic on individual data records in Flatfile.